firogh/notes/philosophy/philosophy.md

 kzenowalker: feeling/desire
 If one thing is a must, do it now.
 Doing right things:effectiveness
 Strictly Prioritize desires from the most to the least, use D's methods.
+NO a-z!
-Learning by doing.
+Learning by doing/outputing.
 Causility
 Interesting stems from doing right things.
 Specific objective